eslint/rfcs/designs/2024-deprecated-rule-metadata/README.md

   url?: string // URL to more information about this deprecation in general.
 }

-type ReplacementKind =
-  'moved' |  // The rule has moved to another plugin if plugin is set, otherwise the rule is renamed in the same plugin 'merged' | // The rule merged with another rule 'option'   // The current rule behavior is available as an option in the replacement rule

-/* Version string of the package containing the rule */ type Version = string
+/* Version string of the package containing the rule (without a leading v and using the full semver, e.g. 8.53.0) */ type Version = string
 ```